subalterngames/talmudifier/README.md

-# talmudifier
+# Talmudifier

+## 1. Overview

-**What this project does:** Given three sections of markdown-formatted text, generate a pdf that arranges the text in columns formatted like a page of the Talmud:
+`talmudifier.py` is a Python script that will procedurally generate page layouts similar to the [Talmud](https://en.wikipedia.org/wiki/Talmud#/media/File:First_page_of_the_first_tractate_of_the_Talmud_(Daf_Beis_of_Maseches_Brachos).jpg).
+All it needs is three "sections" of text in [markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+This is an  Given three "sections" of markdown-formatted text, generate a pdf that arranges the text in columns formatted like a page of the Talmud:

 <img src="images/sample_page.png" style="zoom:75%;" />